 Picking your Star Citizen starter ship and starter pack is an exciting time as a new player.
 In this page, we provide our recommendations for and reviews of the best Star Citizen starter ships and show you how you can purchase a starter pack on the official Roberts Space Industries website.

-There are three discounted Star Citizen starter packs available until 16 July 2025 at 2000 UTC (4 PM Eastern / 1 PM Pacific in the USA) for the Foundation Festival event.
+These discounted Star Citizen starter packs are only available until 5 December 2025 at 2000 UTC (3 PM Eastern / Noon Pacific in the US).

-If you're looking for the lowest-price Star Citizen Stater Pack, the Citizen Starter Pack comes with a Mustang Alpha, our new recommended budget pick, is less expensive than any of the discounted starter packs, and is always available.
+If you want the lowest-price Star Citizen Stater Pack, the Citizen Starter Pack features a Mustang Alpha, our recommended budget ship, costs less than either discounted starter pack, and is always available.

-When a special referral bonus is available, players receive a small ship or vehicle like the Mirai Pulse, Drake Dragonfly, or Kruger P-52 for free in addition to the regular referral bonus of 5000 game credits.
-You can only receive the special referral bonus if you use a referral code when you first set up your Star Citizen account and then spend your first $40 at the RSI pledge store on a game package or ship during the special referral bonus period!
+You can only receive the special referral bonus if you use a referral code when you first set up your Star Citizen account and then spend your first $40 at the RSI pledge store on a game package or ship during this special referral bonus period!

 The Avenger Titan is the best all-around Star Citizen starter ship, but it is not the lowest-cost option.